 - They believed that while in search of this Promised Land God had sustained their ancestors with physical food on their journey (‘manna in the desert’).

-- And that God had given their ancestors and them in Our Lord’s time with the unique moral code by which they were to live out their relationship with God – the Mosaic Law.
+- That God had given their ancestors and them the unique moral code – the Mosaic Law – by which they were to live out their relationship with God.

-- These two forms of sustenance coming from God – the ‘‘manna in the desert” for their ancestors and the Law by which they still lived – was what they called ‘bread from heaven’.
-It was about all that God had done in the past and continued to do for his people.
+- These two forms of sustenance coming from God – the ‘‘manna in the desert” for their ancestors and the Law by which they still lived – was what they called ‘bread from heaven’ – it was all that God had done in the past and continued to do for his people.

 So if you come to me, Jesus said, I will feed, sustain and nourish you with my very being.
 The ‘bread’ that I shall give you, he said, will sustain you through life; you will be in communion with me and, through me, in union with God the Father.